Dr Åke Olsson Foundation for Hematological Research

 - For applicants who have previously been awarded grants from this call, a progress report must be attched for consideration of the new application.

 The application must be submitted digitally.
 The online form will be available through KI Prisma during the application period, January 12 – 26, 2021.
 The application period opens at 10 am on January 12 and closes 2 pm on January 26.

 Decision of grant will be taken by the Board of the Foundation.
 All applicants will be notified by e-mail in April.

-Grant recipients must submit an annual financial and scientific report to the foundation concerning the sponsored research project during the grant period.
+Grant recipients must submit an annual financial and popular scientific report to the foundation concerning the sponsored research project during the grant period.

-For this call we will want to have a short scientific report of approximately ½ A4 page and a short financial report, also about ½ A4 page, describing how you used the money.
+For this call we will want to have a short popular scientific report of approximately ½ A4 page and a short financial report, also about ½ A4 page, describing how you used the money.
 If you have not used the money at all during the disposition period, these should be returned to the Foundations and Funds.

 Reports are submitted in Prisma approximately 12 months after the money has been paid out.
 You will receive an email notification when it is time to report.

 For questions regarding this call please e-mail: firstname.lastname@example.org